Lady Grace Mysteries: Lady Grace Cavendish, Maid of Honour

 Grace never wants to get married as she wants to be like the Queen and stay at the Royal Court as long as she wishes to.
 However, in the 1st book (Assassin) she has three suitors, Lord Robert, Sir Gerald and her horse riding instructor Sir Charles.
 Fortunately, she does not have to marry one of them after a murder case when Sir Gerald is found dead with a knife in his back and Lord Robert is under suspicion.

-Ever since the death of her beloved mother, Lady Margaret Cavendish, all of the Maids of Honour, Ladies in Waiting and especially the Queen (who was very close to Grace's mother) has been kind to her and took her on as a Maid of Honour at the age of twelve.
+Ever since the death of her beloved mother, Lady Margaret Cavendish, all of the Maids of Honour, Ladies in Waiting and especially the Queen have been kind to her.
+The Queen, who was very close to Grace's mother, took Grace on as a Maid of Honour at the age of twelve.

 Unlike all the other Maids of Honour, Lady Grace loves to climb trees in orchards when she walks the dogs.
 In Whitehall, she mainly climbs a cherry tree that reminds her of her mother.
 When Grace walks the Queen's dogs, she always goes to visit her friends Masou and Ellie in a hideout.
 Every time the Queen wants to move to another Palace, Masou and Ellie find a little hideaway in the orchard to go in there in their spare time, when they are not helping Lady Grace solve a new mystery.

 The thing that Grace hates is when Ellie and Masou have to treat her like a Maid of Honour, and call her "mistress" and "lady".
 When Masou does, he performs elaborate bows.
 Grace states she always finds it hard not to laugh when he does.